Yeabfikre/telegram_post_views_booster/README.md

 More screenshots: [img/images.md](img/images.md)

 ### 🛒 How to buy
 You can contact me to buy this program.
-Accepted payment methods: Payeer, Cryptocurrency.
-Price for this tool would be $80
+The price of this tool would be $80.

 ### 💡 Features of the bot
 1. Increase views on post by fowrding post to the bot